-Let’s take a look at the most haunted places in New Orleans below:
+Let’s take a look at the most haunted places in New Orleans!

-Anyone who makes their way to Bourbon Street should stop in at one of the most haunted places in New Orleans.
-Lafitte’s Blacksmith Shop dates all the way back to 1722.
+Anyone who makes their way to Bourbon Street should stop at one of the most haunted places in New Orleans.
+Lafitte’s Blacksmith Shop dates back to 1722.
 Some say it holds the oldest bar in the United States.

-Back in its heyday, Jean Lafitte, a pirate, reportedly used the hotel as a cover for his smuggling business.
-Patrons of the bar state if you are in Lafitte’s Blacksmith Shop long enough enjoying a drink or two, you will see Jean Lafitte right before your eyes, in his full pirate garb.
+Jean Lafitte, a pirate, reportedly used the hotel to cover his smuggling business in its heyday.
+Patrons of the bar state if you are in Lafitte’s Blacksmith Shop long enough to enjoy a drink or two, you will see Jean Lafitte right before your eyes, in his full pirate garb.

-Lafitte is not the only one to haunt the location, it is stated an unknown woman haunts the upstairs.
+Lafitte is not the only one to haunt the location, as the spirit of an unknown woman haunts the upstairs.

 The Old Absinthe House was built over 200 years ago in the French Quarter.
-In more than 200 years many famous people have made their way to the Old Absinthe House.
+For more than 200 years, many famous people have made their way to the Old Absinthe House.

-Some of those famous people include Mark Twain, General Robert E. Lee, P.T.
-Barnum, Oscar Wilde, Jean Lafitte and Voodoo Queen Marie Laveau.
+Famous people include Mark Twain, General Robert E. Lee, P.T.
+Barnum, Oscar Wilde, Jean Lafitte, and Voodoo Queen Marie Laveau.
 The building served as a type of store, coffee house, and bar throughout its history.

 It is said that the ghosts of Andrew Jackson and Jean Lafitte are seen on the premises.
 People have witnessed everything from chairs, to bottles, to glasses moving about the bar on their own.